Skip to main content

 resume-first design: why the database becomes the source of truth

-the most important design decision in this system was not chunk size, background uploads or concurrency. it was "resume behaviour accross restarts".
+the most important design decision in this system was not chunk size, background uploads, or concurrency. it was "resume behaviour across restarts".

 • parts already uploaded